-- TRAN 6.2 - Manage traffic congestion and improve high-priority intersections
+- ✓TRAN 6.1 Improve safety for all modes of travel - TRAN 6.2 Manage traffic congestion and improve high-priority intersections

 - Expected deliverables for this program include adding capacity to the transportation system throughout the City, and reimbursing development for constructing roadway improvements above the local street access standards.
 Future, ongoing operations and maintenance costs are not a part of the core program offer, and have been addressed in specific project offers. - IMPACT TO PROJECTED REVENUE: This program is "self-funded" via the collection of a fee charged to developers based directly on the developments' estimated impact to the transportation system.
 The amount of this offer is based on the estimated fee collection.
 Over half of the City's arterial and collector streets (56%) have been constructed through participation in the TCEF Program.